bi3mer/GDM/README.md

 ## Examples and Tests

 Each file in [tests](./tests) builds a sample game and runs every algorithm in the library.
+To test, run `pytest`.

 ### Grid World